LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Dialogs/disambiguation-dialogs.md

 As an example, suppose the consumer enters "I lost my" and presses enter by mistake.
 The intent in this case isn't clear and might yield multiple, close matches.
 For example, it might mean a lost card or even a bereavement situation.
 Using a disambiguation dialog to clarify the consumer's intent means you can quickly address the correct issue.

-#### Limitations

-You can use a disambiguation dialog to disambiguate intents if you’re using the [LivePerson NLU engine](intent-manager-natural-language-understanding-liveperson-nlu-engine.html).
-It doesn’t work with third-party NLU engines because they always return a single intent match, not multiple intent matches.

 ### How a bot triggers a disambiguation dialog

 A disambiguation dialog is triggered when the bot matches the consumer's message to **multiple intents with a Fair Plus score**.
 Once the disambiguation dialog is triggered, it presents the consumer with the best intent matches.